reframejs/reframe/readme.md

 Each of our tools can be used individually and independently of each other.
 You keep full freedom.
 For example,
-if your company is very experienced with Vue, then you can use Vue instead of React.
+if your company is experienced with Vue, you can use our stack with Vue instead of React.

+&nbsp;

 :rocket: **Starters**